-Since 1975 I have been professionally training gun dogs and trial dogs of all breeds and bloodlines…Porkroll, Guardrail, Fiddler, the Rebel bloodline, and all the setter bloodlines—Tekoe Mountain Sunrise, Bozann Mosley to name a few.
-I’ve had my hands on a lot of nice gundogs and trial dogs.
+Since 1975 I professionally trained gun dogs and trial dogs of all breeds and bloodlines…Porkroll, Guardrail, Fiddler, the Rebel bloodline, and all the setter bloodlines—Tekoe Mountain Sunrise, Bozann Mosley to name a few.
+I had my hands on a lot of nice gundogs and trial dogs.

 Through the 80’s and 90’s I trained many shooting dogs for the National Birdhunter trials (NBHA).
 Brittanys, German Shorthairs, Pointers and Setters – each breed has its own unique traits.
 In training you have to respect and understand each breed as well as each dog.
 They don’t all train the same.
 From training 800 to 900 dogs or more throughout the years, I

-found experience has been my best teacher.
+found experience is my best teacher.
 The bottom line is to get your training done and still leave the dog with a bouncy personality and having fun.
 Training actually makes a dog bolder, if done correctly.
 The more they learn the more they want to learn.

 In retrieving I want to see an aggressive retriever.
 You can’t train that into them.
 They have to want to retrieve.
 It’s in their breeding.
 If you are not careful in training, you can take that out of them.
 In force retrieving, you have to work the force retrieve in with the dogs natural ability because actually what you are doing is teaching the dog how to do something correctly that he wants to do but didn’t really know how to do right.
 As a trainer, I can teach them how to retrieve correctly and whoa correctly.
 I set all my dogs up with the e-collar when I am whoa breaking but do not use it in my retrieving.
 That is something I am strongly against.
 When training is